Can You Get Addicted to Cocaine After the First Use?

 - Socioeconomic status.

-How Long Does it Take to Get Addicted to Cocaine?
+How Long Does It Take to Get Addicted to Cocaine?

-Depending on the interaction of these factors, it could be a few hours or even a few years to get addicted to cocaine.
+Depending on the interaction of these factors, it could take a few hours or even a few years to get addicted to cocaine.
 Each person’s path from one line of coke to addiction, tolerance, and dependence is unique to them.

 As cocaine abuse continues and tolerance sets in, more of the drug will be needed, which can quickly lead to eventual cocaine dependence.
 Cocaine-dependent individuals feel as if they need the drug to maintain a sense of normalcy and will both feel and function terribly without it.
 In fact, cocaine dependency almost guarantees some form of acute cocaine withdrawal at the point that the user hasn’t used the drug for a while.
-To varying degrees, tolerance, physical dependence and withdrawal avoidance all contribute to the development of addiction, which is characterized by the compulsive desire to use a substance even when it’s causing negative consequences to your life and health.
+To varying degrees, tolerance, physical dependence, and withdrawal avoidance all contribute to the development of addiction, which is characterized by the compulsive desire to use a substance even when it’s causing negative consequences to your life and health.

-What to Do If You’re Considering Trying Cocaine
+What to Do if You’re Considering Trying Cocaine

 Are you considering using cocaine?
 Answer these questions before you do.